Joining the Pledge

 -

-The minimal requirement of 50 hours learning was set with inclusivity in mind.
+The minimal requirement of 50 hours learning was set with inclusivity in mind and it can include any type of educational format (face to face classes + online classes + project work, etc.).
 The initiative would like to offer a chance for everyone – regardless of their existing level of deep tech and the financial and social situation of the trainee – to gain skills and knowledge in deep tech.
 By allowing relatively shorter programs to take part, those who wish to take a very first step towards deep tech can also join Europe’s largest deep tech talent training initiative.

 The certification criteria means that all participants need to receive a certificate proving that they participated in the program.
 Certifications do not necessarily need to provide new qualifications.